 Financial Aid includes scholarships, grants, awards, loans and work study programs — all but scholarships are determined by FAFSA results.
 Scholarships at St. Thomas are based on a student’s application materials.
-There is no separate application to be considered for our scholarships.
+There is no separate application to be considered for STAC scholarships.
 It is important include the St. Thomas Aquinas College school code on the FAFSA application (002832).

 APPLYING FOR AID